 Collecting and Digitising Trees

+In order to statistically compare trap evolution models, a dated phylogeny covering all the trapping clades in a single phylogeny, as well as noncarnivorous outgroups, was required.
+However, carnivorous clades are scattered throughout the angiosperm phylogeny.
+As our goal is a preliminary test of hypotheses for the evolution of trapping strategies, using a model comparison approach entirely novel in carnivorous plant research, a de novo dating study covering thousands of species was deemed unnecessary.
+Instead we chose to assemble a supertree from previously published studies, in order to obtain a reasonable tree reflecting divergence times from recent publications.

 Phylogenetic trees covering each carnivorous plant genus were collected from publications (Ellison et al., 2012; Fleischmann et al., 2010; Jobson et al., 2017; Liu & Smith, 2021; Murphy et al., 2020; Sen et al., 2020; Shimai et al., 2021).
 These covered the families Droseraceae, Lentibulaceae, Sarraceiaceae, and Nepenthaceae.
-Digitisation was accomplished using WebPlotDigitizer (https://automeris.io/WebPlotDigitizer/), and the digitised data for each tree was converted to Newick.
+Digitisation was accomplished using WebPlotDigitizer (https://automeris.io/WebPlotDigitizer/), and the digitised data for each tree was converted to Newick using “TreeRogue” R scripts (ref).